hdchinh/huqua/readme.md

 ## How to install

-Just run command `gem install huqua`.
+Just run command `gem install huqua` or add to gemfile `gem 'huqua'`

 Requitment:
 1. platform: macOS